alves-nickolas/alves-nickolas.github.io/etcetera/index.md

 	</li>
     	<p>Silvanus P. Thompson, in <em>Calculus Made Easy: Being a very-simplest introduction to those beautiful methods of reckoning which are generally called by the terrifying names of the Differential Calculus and the Integral Calculus</em> (Macmillan, London, 1914).
 </p>
+	<li>The fundamental issue addressed by weak cosmic censorship can be expressed in graphic terms by posing the following question: Could a mad scientist — with arbitrarily large, but finite, resources — destroy the universe?</li>
+	<p>Robert M. Wald, in "Weak" Cosmic Censorship. <i>PSA: Proceedings of the Biennial Meeting of the Philosophy of Science Association</i> <b>1992</b>, 181–190 (1992). doi: <a href="https://doi.org/10.1086/
+psaprocbienmeetp.1992.2.192834" target="_blank">10.1086/
+psaprocbienmeetp.1992.2.192834</a>.</p>
 	<li>[O]ur purpose in theoretical physics is not just to describe the world as we find it, but to explain — in terms of a few fundamental principles — why the world is the way it is.</li>
 	<p>Steven Weinberg, in <em>The Quantum Theory of Fields Vol. 1: Foundations</em> (Cambridge University Press, Cambridge, 1995).</p>
 	<li>''Quantum field theory arose out of our need to describe the ephemeral nature of life.''</li>